 The LEAP project offers people with experience of homelessness the opportunity to volunteer and provide support to others going through similar challenges.

-LEAP – the Lived Experience into Action Project –will see volunteers follow a tailored programme of support to not only help service users at the Good Shepherd, but also take advantage of training opportunities to develop their own skills.
+LEAP – the Lived Experience into Action Project – sees volunteers follow a tailored programme of support to not only help service users at the Good Shepherd, but also take advantage of training opportunities to develop their own skills.

-An initial five-year project with thanks to funding from Oak Foundation, it aims to prevent a return to rough sleeping for people with a history of homelessness through a mix of intensive support and peer led interventions.
+The project aims to prevent a return to rough sleeping for people with a history of homelessness through a mix of intensive support and peer led interventions.

-LEAP will also offer training and volunteer placements for people with lived experience of homelessness, addiction, mental health or other related issues to become “peer navigators” who can provide support for people to maintain their properties and reintegrate with the community.
+LEAP also offers training and volunteer placements for people with lived experience of homelessness, addiction, mental health or other related issues to become “peer navigators” who can provide support for people to maintain their properties and reintegrate with the community.